SCULPTURES of BIRDS

 BLUEBIRD, 2005

-She had seen the Chicadee and Ladybug piece in the store back in 2001 and decided then to have
+had seen the Chicadee and Ladybug piece in the store back in 2001 and decided then to have me

-me make one for her.
+make one for her.
 It had to wait until the book was done, but then it was top priority.
-She
+She decided to

 record my progress and